gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 * **SDFormat Version**: 1.7
 * **`libsdformat` Version**: 9.0

+This proposal is outdated and see latest tutorial at version 1.7.1.

 ## Motivation

 SDFormat aims to be a specification for describing simulations without being